redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/_index.md

 ### This is how the hardware looks

 {{% imgproc "general_jumpstarter.jpg" Fit 1024x1024 %}}
-Top view of the jumpstarter board REL-1.0.0
+Top view of the dutlink board REL-1.0.0
 On the **left** area: you can see connections to the Device Under Test On the **right**, you can see the connections to the testing host, where the jumpstarter software runs.
 {{% /imgproc %}}

 {{% imgproc "general_with_visionfive2.jpg" Fit 1024x1024 %}}
-Top view of the jumpstarter board REL-1.0.0 with a visionfive2 board attached via USB-PD power pass-through.
+Top view of the dutlink board REL-1.0.0 with a visionfive2 board attached via USB-PD power pass-through.
 See more details in the [visionfive2 section](visionfive2/).
 {{% /imgproc %}}